Lok-Chi Chan's philosophy website

 -

-Chan, L.C.* & Standefer, S. (accepted, forthcoming), 'Should Atheists Be Worried about Modal Calvinist Epistemology?', Religious Studies, Cambridge University Press, DOI: 10.1017/S0034412525100784 (A&HCI; top-tier specialist journal in philosophy of religion)
+Chan, L.C.* & Standefer, S. (online first), 'Should Atheists Be Worried about Modal Calvinist Epistemology?', Religious Studies, Cambridge University Press, http://doi.org/10.1017/S0034412525100784 (A&HCI; top-tier specialist journal in philosophy of religion) [Reprinted with permission in (2025), Augustine, K. (ed.), The Secular Web, https://infidels.org/library/modern/modal-calvinism/ (Peer-reviewed academic archive in philosophy of religion)]

 -